+*As of February 2019.

 bonneville dam

 Monitoring.
 Bird numbers are accessed daily during fishway inspections by a Project Biologist.
 Due to low bird populations at the dam during winter months, bird numbers are recorded 7 days a week from April 1 through October 31.
 Avian monitoring occurs as often as possible outside of these dates and during the non-fish passage season.